- This post contains affiliate links. Read more here.

-- If Puppy pulls too much towards or bounces around, back up a couple of steps, wait until they are relaxed, then begin again
+- If your puppy pulls too much towards or bounces around, back up a couple of steps, wait until they are relaxed, then begin again.

 - Repeat until your puppy arrives calmly at the feet of your guest.

-Once your pup has greeted and your guest has a chance to settle in, tuck their leash again and let them free.
+Once your pup has greeted and your guest has a chance to settle in, tuck their leash again and set them free.